How to Find the Owner of a Car | VIN Check QLD

 Every Aussie state has a government-run rego checker.
 It won’t tell you who owns the car, but it’s a quick way to:

 The Personal Property Securities Register (PPSR) is Australia’s official way to check for finance owing and serious issues like written-off status or stolen alerts.
-You’ll need the VIN or rego.
+You’ll need the VIN or registration.

 You’ll see: